Rangers vs. Dodgers MLB Betting Odds, Trends & Prediction

 Los Angeles Dodgers DFS SPIN

-The Dodgers improved to 42-26 for the year after last night’s victory.
-Freedie Freeman had a big night going 3-4 with a home run.
-The Dodgers look to win consecutive games on Wednesday night.
+The Dodgers dropped to 42-27 for the year after last night’s loss.
+Shohei Ohtani hit his 17th home run of the season.
+LA looks to get back in the win column on Thursday night.

 Rangers vs. Dodgers MLB Betting Trends